vectorgrp/sil-kit/docs/configuration/configuration-services.rst

    * - Property Name
      - Description
    * - Name
-     - The name of the DataPublisher.
+     - The name of the data publisher.
    * - Topic
-     - The topic on which the DataPublisher publishs its information. (optional)
+     - The topic on which the data publisher publishes its information. (optional)

 .. _sec:cfg-participant-data-subscribers: